fdazen/fda-documentation/users.md

   - users
 keywords: "users, user levels, user restrictions, shifts, permissions."
 last_updated: "November 23rd, 2015"
-summary: Learn how to create different system access level for your users.
+summary: "Frontdesk Anywhere allows you to create as many users as you want, and as many access levels as you need.
+Although the login page will be the same for all users, you can limit what each can do and tailor-made what is displayed for each of them upon login."
 published: true
 ---